foijord/VulkanImageSizeReproducer/README.md

 ```

 ## Creating and deleting many large VkImages eventually fails ##
 When creating a VkImage of of extent 1024 x 1024 x 1024 and deleting it, vkCreateImage returns VK_ERROR_OUT_OF_DEVICE_MEMORY after many iterations.
+This only happens on a RTX Quadro 8000 (Fermi).
+It succeeds on an RTX A5000 laptop GPU, and an Intel GPU.

 ## Build ##
 ### Prerequisites ###